 Unlike some existing studies, which focus on the impact of individual patent invalidations, our study examines the impact of a technology-area-wide loss in IP protection.
 Such a market-wide shock impacts both existing patents and also the incentives to patent more in the future.
-These shifts in patenting incentives furthermore affect incentives of potential competitors, and thus it is important to examine the impact of Alice on competition coming from either new VC funded entrants as well as from existing public firms.
+These shifts furthermore affect incentives of potential competitors, and thus it is important to examine the impact of Alice on competition coming from either new VC funded entrants as well as from existing public firms.

 We thus examine several different measures of changes in firm-level competition.
 We begin by examining entry by venture capital financed firms in each firm's product market, and we also examine changes in competition from existing public firms using product similarity from Hoberg and Phillips (2016).
 We also examine the most broad measure of competition as the intensity at which firms complain about competition in their 10-Ks.
-Finally, especially given the strong results we find in firm-year panel data analysis, we then examine measures of product market encroachment at the level of firm-pairs over time, to specifically examine if big firms or small firms move "closer" together in the product space post-Alice using firm-pair-level product similarity scores.
+Finally, given our strong firm-year results, we examine measures of product market encroachment at the firm-pair level to specifically examine if big firms or small firms move "closer" together in the product space post-Alice (using firm-pair product similarity scores).

-Columns (1) and (2) of Table 10 examine venture capital entry into a firm's local product market.
+Columns (1) and (2) of Table 8 examine venture capital entry into a firm's local product market.
 The dependent variable, VCF/Sales, is the total first-round dollars raised by the 25 startups from Venture Expert whose Venture Expert business description most closely matches the 10-K business description of the focal firm (using cosine similarities), scaled by focal firm sales (see Hoberg, Phillips and Prabhala 2014).
 Columns (3) and (4) examine the firm's TNIC text-based total similarity (TSIMM) to public firm competitors (see Hoberg and Phillips 2016).
 We examine broad competition Complaints in columns (5) and (6).
 Complaints is the number of paragraphs in the firm's 10-K that complain about competition divided by the total number of paragraphs in the firm's 10-K.

-Economically, Table 10's results indicate that entry by venture capital financed firms into the market of small firms increases by 99.6% with a one standard deviation increase in treatment relative to the average entry rate pre-Alice.
+Economically, Table 8's results indicate that entry by VC-backed firms into the market of small firms increases by 99.6% with a one standard deviation increase in treatment relative to the average entry rate pre-Alice.
 This is significantly higher than that for large firms.
-Looking at direct measures of competition, both product similarity and complaints increase for small firms with no significant increases for large firms.
-Complaints by small firms increase by .33 and product similarity increases by 28.1% with a one standard deviation increase in treatment relative to the product similarity pre-Alice.
+Looking at direct measures of competition, both product similarity and complaints increase for small firms but not for large firms.
+Complaints by small firms increase by .33 and product similarity increases by 28.1% with a one standard deviation increase in treatment.
 We also present these results graphically for small firms where we allow each pre- and post-year to have its own indicator variable.
 These results are presented in Figure 5.

-The results in Table 10 show, across all aspects of competition, that small firms face increased competition from myriad of sources post-Alice.
-In contrast, large firms face increased entry but do not experience changes in product similarity and complaints in any of the specifications and are generally unaffected.
+The results in Table 8 show that small firms face increased competition from myriad of sources post-Alice.
+In contrast, large firms face some small increases in entry but do not experience increases in competition complaints in any of the specifications.
+These larger firms are generally unaffected overall.
 These results are consistent with our results on profitability decreases for small firms and decreased market values for small firms (discussed in the next section).
 The results reinforce our conclusion that small firms whose patent portfolios are exposed to Alice experience losses, while large firms experience a smaller amount of increased VC entry but no other increases in competition.
 Rather, large firms actually experience some gains in the form of increased sales and market valuations.